Garbaz/Blog/_posts/2022-03-15-Datafirst-Proglang.md

 Of course, as is already evident above with `map`, a question that immediately comes to mind, is how to handle functions that take multiple arguments.
 In the case of a function like `map`, it does make sense to have the operation that we want to apply (here: `inverse`) be in some way attached to it, since in the "flowing data" intuition we don't really think about the operation we apply until we want to map it over our current data.
 In a way, `inverse` is less viewed as data, and more as a parameter to the transformation itself.

-Perhaps, we could even incorporate this differetiation between data and parameters into the language's syntax:
+Perhaps, we could even incorporate this differentiation between data and parameters into the language's syntax:

 `[1,2,3] map(inverse) sum ~> result`